openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 >
 > This article originally appeared in [issue 95](http://www.linuxuser.co.uk/magazine-issues/linux-user-developer-issue-95-is-out-now/) of [Linux User &
-          Developer](http://www.linuxuser.co.uk/) magazine.The kernel column #95 by Jon Masters Subscribe and save more than 30% and receive our exclusive money back guarantee â€“ click [here](https://imagine.subscribeonline.co.uk/all-titles/linux-user-&-developer?offer=WEB100) to find out more.
+          Developer](http://www.linuxuser.co.uk/) magazine.The kernel column #95 by Jon Masters Subscribe and save more than 30% and receive our exclusive money back guarantee – click [here](https://imagine.subscribeonline.co.uk/all-titles/linux-user-&-developer?offer=WEB100) to find out more.
 >
 > </blockquote>